Dog Bite Accidents

 Adults need to carefully supervise children in the presence of a dog.
 Children are often spontaneous and impulsive, which can frighten a dog.
 A child should never be allowed to lay or sit on a dog, even if they have done so in the past without incident.
 If a dog bites a child, the consequences can be dire.

-Columbia Dog Bite Lawyers at Chappell, Smith & Arden Represent Victims Injured in Dog Bite Accidents
+Columbia Personal Injury Lawyers at Chappell, Smith & Arden Represent Victims Injured in Dog Bite Accidents

 If you or someone you know has been bitten or injured by a dog, the Columbia dog bite lawyers at Chappell, Smith & Arden can help you claim the compensation you may be entitled to receive.
 Call us at 803-929-3600, or contact us online to schedule a consultation today.